 - The sub-tropical water is warm enough to use a good wetsuit and you can snorkel all year round

-If you are looking for somewhere to snorkel in Gran Canaria, then some of the best sites can be found in the El Cabron Marine Reserve.
+If you are looking for somewhere to snorkel on the coast of Gran Canaria, then some of the best sites can be found in the El Cabron Marine Reserve near Arinaga on the east coast.
 Here you can see a wide variety of life thanks to the relatively abundant levels of sea-grass, where the fish reproduce in spring.
 Alongside the common yet colourful species such as Wrasse, Blue and Atlantic damselfish, Parrotfish, Pufferfish, Breams, and Sea Cucumbers you may see lizardfish, weeverfish, blennies or razorfish; and if you are very lucky you can see octopus, cuttlefish and even angelsharks and rays in just a few metres of water.

 Risco Verde is within the town of Arinaga, and has similar species to El Cabrón for snorkelling.
-Except here you can park alongside and there is a nice restaurant, and the 'mini-museum' around the Hornos de Cal (restored Lime Kilns).
-From here you can walk along the promenade around the outside of Arinaga and look at two other places.
+Here you can park alongside and there is a nice restaurant, and the 'mini-museum' around the Hornos de Cal (restored Lime Kilns).
+From here you can walk along the promenade around the coast of Arinaga and look at two other places.
 The swimming pool at Zoco Negro is ideal if you have young family members who want an introductory swim / snorkel.
 This area is enclosed by a rock wall to make it safe for bathers, and the council have spent a lot of time and money over the last two years improving access and facilities here.
-Keep walking on the promenade and the area inside the pier is also a very sheltered area for the less adventurous snorkeler.
+Keep walking on the promenade and the area inside the pier is a very sheltered area which is perfect for the less adventurous snorkeler.

-We offer the following options to snorkellers in Gran Canaria:
+We offer the following options for snorkeling in Gran Canaria: